 We are also subject to EU laws on personal data export, as we may transfer personal data from the EU to other jurisdictions which are not considered by the European Commission to offer adequate protection of personal data.
 Such transfers need to be legitimized by a valid transfer mechanism under the GDPR.
-There is currently ongoing litigation challenging the commonly used transfer mechanisms, the EU Commission approved model clauses.
+There is currently ongoing litigation challenging the commonly used transfer mechanisms, the European Commission approved model clauses.
 In addition, the U.S. Privacy Shield is currently under review by the European Commission.
 As such, it is uncertain whether the Privacy Shield framework and/or model clauses will be invalidated in the near future.
 These changes may require us to find alternative bases for the compliant transfer of personal data from the EU to the United States and we are monitoring developments in this area.
 Invalidation of any mechanism on which we rely could require operational changes and increased costs and may lead to governmental enforcement actions, litigation, fines and penalties or adverse publicity that could have an adverse effect on our business.

 The EU is in the process of replacing the e-Privacy Directive with a new set of rules taking the form of a regulation, which will be directly implemented in the laws of each Member State, without the need for further enactment.
 The draft e-Privacy Regulation imposes strict opt-in marketing rules with limited exceptions for business-to-business communications and alters rules on third-party cookies, web beacons and similar technology.
 Regulation of cookies and web beacons may lead to broader restrictions on online research activities, including efforts to understand users' internet usage.
 The current draft also significantly increases fining powers to the same levels as GDPR (i.e., the greater of 20 million Euros or 4% of total global annual revenue).
-While no official timeframe has been provided, commentators have stated that the e-Privacy Regulation is likely to be agreed in 2019 and to come into force during the second half of 2020 or during 2021 following a transition period.
+The European Commission proposed the ePrivacy Regulation in January 2017.
+It was intended to take effect alongside the EU GDPR (General Data Protection Regulation) on 25 May 2018.
+However, the final text is still to be agreed, with the Council of the European Union and the European Parliament disagreeing about a number of issues.